marcelatuler/SmartContractsLecture/GettingStartedRemixEthereumIDE.md

 **Step 6: Deploying Your Contract**
 1. Open the Deploy Tab: Click on the 'Deploy & run transactions' tab next to the 'Solidity compiler' tab.

-2. Choose an Environment: Select the "JavaScript VM" from the "Environment" dropdown menu for testing purposes.
+2. Choose an Environment: Select the "Remix VM (Cancun)" from the "Environment" dropdown menu for testing purposes.

 3. Deploy the Contract: Click the "Deploy" button.
 Your contract is now deployed on the simulated blockchain provided by Remix.

 **Step 7: Interacting with Your Contract**
 1. Use Deployed Contracts: After deployment, your contract will appear under "Deployed Contracts".

 2. Execute Contract Functions: Interact with your contract's functions.
-For example, create a token or add a member to the list.
+For example, store a value or retrieve a value.

 **Step 8: Understanding Transactions**
 1. View Transactions: Every time you interact with your contract, a transaction is created.
 You can examine these in the transaction logs.